 Building good gut bacteria comes from eating a varied, whole foods diet and supplementing with a good quality probiotic as needed.
 Probiotics take up space in your intestines so bad bacteria have less holding ground.
 They also help digest food properly, promote a balanced immune system, produce some needed vitamins and most importantly, contribute to a healthy (not leaky) intestinal lining.
-Probiotics signifies “for life”, indeed, without good bacteria in our intestines, we could not survive.
+The word probiotic signifies “for life”, indeed, without good bacteria in our intestines, we don’t thrive well.

-When a baby is born, the intestinal tract is sterile.
-Passing through the vaginal canal during birth is when babies are first colonized with healthy flora.
-Breastfeeding completes the process by providing beneficial bacterial flora on a daily basis, many times per day.
-You can imagine how babies that are born by Caesarean section and who are not breastfed begin life with a flora disadvantage.
+A baby in utero has an intestinal tract that is sterile.
+During birth, passing through the vaginal canal is when babies are first colonized with healthy flora, healthy bacteria, from mom.
+Breastfeeding completes the process by providing beneficial bacterial flora on a daily basis, many times per day, through mom’s milk.
+Babies that are born by Caesarean section or who are not breastfed do not have as varied of a intestinal flora.

 An excellent way to get healthy bacteria brewing in you is to eat lacto-fermented vegetables.
-Traditionally-made sauerkraut and kimchee are both excellent choices, organic if possible.
+Traditionally-made sauerkraut and kimchi are both excellent choices, organic if possible.
 I am not talking about jarred or canned sauerkraut that has been cooked and cured with vinegar.
 I am talking about live fermented foods that are teeming with lactobacilli strains.
 These fermented wonders also contribute to a healthy intestinal pH.
 When the above is not possible, a good quality probiotic formula can help keep our flora at an optimal level.